secretgraph/secretgraph/docs/implementation/api.md

 -   auto_hide_global: clusters with a group with this property have their public contents auto hidden if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)
 -   auto_hide_global_update: clusters with a group with this property have their public contents auto hidden after an update if they are a assigned to a global cluster (keys are excluded) and hidden was not specified (only available with allow_hidden permission)

-## Global group attributes
+### Group attributes

+-   hidden: not visible to users without allow_hidden permission
+-   userSelectable: alter how users can interact with the groups.
+There also fuses (deselect only, select only) and an initial only selection
--   managed (only settings): settings definition of global group is binding
+-   managed (only settings): settings definition of global group cannot be overwritten in runtime
+-   injectedKeys (only Clustergroup)

+### Topic groups

+Cluster groups with prefix `topic_` in their name and which are not hidden can be queried via includeTopics/excludeTopics.
+This is a replacement for the former deep querying of clusters (could select content attributes)

+Hint: topics needn't to be removed they can also be hidden in case they should be reactivated

-## States:
+## Content States:

 -   required: Only PublicKey, like trusted+required as encryption target
 -   trusted: Only PublicKey, a trusted encryption target.
 At least one is required.